Take a jalapeño popper and stuff it with brisket, and you’ve got yourself a Texas Twinkie.

 - Grilled Brisket Breakfast Burrito with Jalapeño Cheese Blanket

 Texas Twinkies Recipe

 - Cut the tops of each jalapeño and use a spoon handle to remove seeds and membrane

 - Dice up the brisket into small chunks that will fit into your jalapenos.

-- Glaze with your favorite BBQ sauce and smoke at the same temp for a further 15 mins until set.
+- Glaze with your favorite BBQ sauce and smoke for an additional 10 minutes to finish.